Bath fans come in various sizes for efficiency. Each bath fan will indicate the maximum square footage it can ventilate.

 The amount of noise a fan makes is an important consideration in choosing your fan.
 Be sure to check the sone rating.
 The lower the sone rating, the quieter the fan will be.
 A quiet bathroom fan will be rated at about 1.5 sones or less, which is about the sound of a quiet refrigerator.

-Skilled at servicing all brands, our HVAC experts meet the highest standards for experience, know-how and customer service.
+While we do not install bath fans, our skilled HVAC experts can service all brands in addition to meeting the highest standards for experience, know-how and customer service.
 All our work meets local safety and building codes and is backed by a 90-day labor warranty.

 When installing or replacing a bath fan, consider features like size, sound level, heater, night light, timer and bath fan style.